sticknet/stick-protocol/README.md

 scientific foundation is 📄 <a href="https://www.sticknet.org/stick-protocol.pdf">published in IEEE</a> for those interested in the project’s technical and research motivations.

-Stick is the protocol used in <a href="https://www.sticknet.org">StickNet</a> - an end-to-end encrypted social network platform.
+Stick is the protocol used in <a href="https://www.sticknet.org">Sticknet</a> - an end-to-end encrypted social network platform

+Note: Sticknet is now an end-to-end encrypted and decentralized cloud storage, with an intergrated social network.

 # Technical Documentation